State Employee Drug Testing

 1. $ by the office of the governor;

 2. $ by the president of the senate;

-3. $ by the house of representatives; and
+3. $ by the speaker of the house of

 4. $ by the judiciary.